Skip to content

 Expected Result: Communication log displays regular GO/ACK exchanges with no error messages.

-Test 3: Guest Login Verification
+Test 3: Guest HSIA Login Verification

-Test end-to-end guest authentication:
+Test end-to-end guest authentication and HSIA access:

 3. Enter guest credentials: